-Combining his various activities and interests in the field of energy research, innovation, technology Nowak has acquired a unique experience with setting management and international cooperation, Stefan Nowak founded NET Nowak Energy & Technology and multiplication of clean energy technologies in de-Ltd., a consultancy specialized in renewable energy, veloping and emerging economies. energy and resource efficiency, in 1997.
-Stefan Nowak subsequently broadened his technological expertise In Switzerland, Stefan Nowak is strongly involved in with complementary experience in market assessment, the energy research landscape.
-Besides his activities as communication and policy.
-In 2001, Stefan Nowak was programme manager of the Swiss federal photovoltaic elected chair of the Executive Committee of the IEA research programme on behalf of the Federal Office Photovoltaic Power Systems Programme (IEA PVPS). of Energy, Stefan Nowak is a member of the Core The responsibility for this programme over the past 15 Evaluation Panel of the Swiss Competence Centers for years has led to a large network, numerous contacts, Energy Research (SCCER) since 2013 and president of experiences and travels related to PV technology and this panel since 2017. deployment in all 5 continents.
+Combining his various activities and interests in the field of energy research, innovation, technology management and international cooperation, Stefan Nowak founded NET Nowak Energy & Technology Ltd., a consultancy specialized in renewable energy, energy and resource efficiency, in 1997.
+Stefan Nowak subsequently broadened his technological expertise with complementary experience in market assessment, communication and policy.
+In 2001, Stefan Nowak was elected chair of the Executive Committee of the IEA Photovoltaic Power Systems Programme (IEA PVPS).
+The responsibility for this programme over the past 15 years has led to a large network, numerous contacts, experiences and travels related to PV technology and deployment in all 5 continents.